- About SAMH.

 You have a right to:

-- Request to see the personal information we hold about you*.
+- Request to see the personal information we hold about you*

-- Change your ‘opt-in’ preferences.
+- Change your ‘opt-in’ preferences

 - Unsubscribe from email communications - if you no longer wish to receive email communications from us.
-You can do this by clicking on the ‘unsubscribe’ link at the bottom of our email communication.
+You can do this by clicking on the ‘unsubscribe’ link at the bottom of our email communication

-- Request that SAMH does not undertake ‘Profiling’ of your information.
+- Request that SAMH does not undertake ‘Profiling’ of your information

 * Please note that we may require proof of identity before we provide you with this information or make changes.

-Please see the section below on contacting SAMH.
+To exercise any of your rights, please see the section below on contacting SAMH.

 Or you can write to us at: